 The rules in WAC 388-877B-0500 through 388-877B-0550 apply to behavioral health agencies that provide chemical dependency assessment services.
 The definitions in WAC 388-877-0200 also apply to chemical dependency assessment services.
-The department requires all agencies and providers affected by this rule to fully comply with the applicable requirements in chapter 388-877 WAC, chapter 388-877B WAC, and chapter 388-877C WAC no later than September 1, 2013.
+The department requires all agencies and providers affected by this rule to fully comply with the applicable requirements in chapter 388-877 WAC, chapter 388-8778 WAC, and chapter 388-8770 WAC no later than September 1, 2013.

-(1) Chemical dependency assessment services are provided to an individual to determine the individual's involvement with alcohol and other drugs and determine the appropriate course of care or referral.

-(2) Chemical dependency assessment services include:

-(a) Assessment only services; and

-(b) Driving under the influence (DUI) assessment services.

-(3) A behavioral health agency certified for assessment only services may choose to provide optional program-specific DUI assessment services (see WAC 388-877B-0550).
-Optional DUI assessment services require additional program-specific certification by the department's division of behavioral health and recovery.

-(4) An agency providing assessment services to an individual must:

-(a) Be licensed by the department as a behavioral health agency;

-(b) Meet the applicable behavioral health agency licensure, certification, administrative, personnel, and clinical requirements in chapter 388-877 WAC, Behavioral health services administrative requirements; and

-(c) Have policies and procedures to support and implement the:

-(ii) Program-specific requirements in WAC 388-877B-0500 through 388-877B-0550.

-(5) An agency providing assessment services:

-(a) Must review, evaluate, and document information provided by the individual;

-(b) May include information from external sources such as family, support individuals, legal entities, courts, and employers; and

-(c) Is not required to meet the individual service plan requirements in WAC 388-877-0620.

-(6) An agency must maintain and provide a list of resources, including self-help groups, and referral options that can be used by staff members to refer an individual to appropriate services.
+- (1) Chemical dependency assessment services are provided to an individual to determine the individual's involvement with alcohol and other drugs and determine the appropriate course of care or referral. - (2) Chemical dependency assessment services include: - (a) Assessment only services; and - (b) Driving under the influence (DUI) assessment services. - (3) A behavioral health agency certified for assessment only services may choose to provide optional program-specific DUI assessment services (see WAC 388-877B-0550).
+Optional DUI assessment services require additional program-specific certification by the department's division of behavioral health and recovery. - (4) An agency providing assessment services to an individual must: - (a) Be licensed by the department as a behavioral health agency; - (b) Meet the applicable behavioral health agency licensure, certification, administrative, personnel, and clinical requirements in chapter 388-877 WAC, Behavioral health services administrative requirements; and - (c) Have policies and procedures to support and implement the: - (i) General requirements in chapter 388-877 WAC; and - (ii) Program-specific requirements in WAC 388-877B-0500 through 388-877B-0550. - (5) An agency providing assessment services: - (a) Must review, evaluate, and document information provided by the individual; - (b) May include information from external sources such as family, support individuals, legal entities, courts, and employers; and - (c) Is not required to meet the individual service plan requirements in WAC 388-877-0620. - (6) An agency must maintain and provide a list of resources, including self-help groups, and referral options that can be used by staff members to refer an individual to appropriate services.

-(7) When an individual is transferring to another service provider, documentation that copies of documents pertinent to the individual's course of treatment were forwarded to the new service provider to include:

-(ii) The diagnostic assessment statement and other assessment information to include:

-(C) A record of the individual's detoxification and treatment history.

-(D) The reason for the individual's transfer.

-(E) Court mandated, department of correction supervision status or the agency's recommended followup treatment.

-(F) A discharge summary and continuing care plan.

-(8) An agency providing driving under the influence (DUI) assessment services must meet the additional program-specific standards in WAC 388-877B-0550.

-(9) An agency that offers off-site assessment services must meet the requirements in WAC 388-877B-0300(9).
+- (7) When an individual is transferring to another service provider, documentation that copies of documents pertinent to the individual's course of treatment were forwarded to the new service provider to include: - (i) The individual's demographic information; and - (ii) The diagnostic assessment statement and other assessment information to include: - (A) Documentation of the HIV/AIDS intervention. - (B) Tuberculosis (TB) screen or test result. - (C) A record of the individual's detoxification and treatment history. - (D) The reason for the individual's transfer. - (E) Court mandated, department of correction supervision status or the agency's recommended follow-up treatment. - (F) A discharge summary and continuing care plan. - (8) An agency providing driving under the influence (DUI) assessment services must meet the additional program-specific standards in WAC 388-877B-0550. - (9) An agency that offers off-site assessment services must meet the requirements in WAC 388-877B-0300(9).